This e-book is an actionable summary of how A/R teams in B2B companies could leverage blockchain to transform their business processes

 It is a shared, distributed ledger that facilitates the process of recording transactions and tracking cash flow in a business network.
 Through this ledger, an immutable record of all transactions is present on the blockchain for all participants to access.

 It is a set of computer instruction (code) that all the participants must agree.
 This code acts as a trigger which on successful validation of data, is converted into a block and written into the blockchain.

 How blockchain fills the gaps in A/R processes

 Accounts receivable accruals automation

-For A/R accruals, following proper accounting standards requires periodic auditing, keeping track of payments received and allocating them in either of receivables, liability or revenue.
-For tracking hundreds of A/R accruals, the process is time taking, cumbersome and prone to errors.
+For A/R accruals, following proper accounting standards requires periodic auditing, keeping track of payments received, and allocating them in either of receivables, liability or revenue.
+For tracking hundreds of A/R accruals, the process is time taking, cumbersome, and prone to errors.

-enable real time reconciliation of A/R accruals for both suppliers and buyers by getting triggered at each stage of service completion, eliminating the need for accountants to record individual transactions but rather monitor them.
+Smart contractsenable real-time reconciliation of A/R accruals for both suppliers and buyers by getting triggered at each stage of service completion, eliminating the need for accountants to record individual transactions but rather monitor them.

-Deductions is a common occurrence for CPG, Food & Beverage and Apparel industries arising out of reasons such as discounts, damaged goods, late deliveries.
+Deductions are a common occurrence for CPG, Food & Beverage and Apparel industries arising out of reasons such as discounts, damaged goods, late deliveries.
 For CPG giants such as Walmart, it results in hard to resolve conflicts with suppliers.

 Chief Product Officer at HighRadius, Sayid Shabeer, explains:

 “Conflict resolution often gets delayed because of restricted access to data owned by different stakeholders.
 For example, stakeholders from different departments among both suppliers and customers (Walmart), logistics providers, auditors, as well as issues related to traceability of related transactions and documents.“